Periodontal Therapy

 Schedule an Appointment with Your St. Paul Periodontist

-Gum disease is a persistent danger to your teeth and gums, but with preventative care and regular checkups at our Maplewood dental office, you can keep your smile healthy for the rest of your life.
-Feel free to call us at 651-770-3831 if you have more questions on preventing periodontal disease, and don't hesitate to request an appointment online if you'd like to come by our office.
-We look forward to helping you ward off periodontal disease and protect the health of your teeth!
+Gum disease is a serious threat to your teeth and gums, but with preventive care and regular check-ups at our Maplewood office, you can keep your smile healthy for life.
+Call us at (651) 770-3831 if you have questions about preventing gum disease, or request an appointment online to visit us.
+We’re excited to help you protect your teeth and fight gum disease!